dhunanyan/two-gether/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A Next.js 15 platform where entrepreneurs can submit their startup ideas for virtual pitch competitions, browse other pitches, and gain exposure through a clean minimalistic design for a smooth user experience.
+A Next.js 15 platform where entrepreneurs can submit their local ideas for virtual pitch competitions, browse other pitches, and gain exposure through a clean minimalistic design for a smooth user experience.

 ## <a name="tech-stack">⚙️ Tech Stack</a>